Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Models and Parameter Space

 \section{Models and Parameter Space}

 For greatest generality of our results, we consider two general scenarios that are commonly studied \cite{Arguelles:2019ouk}, and make minimal a priori assumptions about values of parameters or model-specific relationships between them.
-The general scenarios are \begin{enumerate} \item Decay: For instance, a heavy right-handed neutrino, $\nu_{\rm R}$, decaying into a tau neutrino plus a Higgs, as was considered in \cite{Anchordoqui:2018ucj}, or a massive scalar, $\phi$, which is coupled to Standard Model neutrinos by a term $\mathcal{L}_{\rm int} \sim g_{\tau \tau} \phi \overline{\nu}_{\tau} \nu_{\tau}$, and decays via the process $\phi \rightarrow \overline{\nu}_{\tau} + \nu_{\tau}$.
-In any case, we take the dark matter particle to have decay time $\tau_{\chi}$, and assume any decay chain occurs quickly enough that we can reasonably approximate the neutrino source as the decay location.
-Our numerical results in \sref{sec:propagation} suggest that variations of $\lesssim 100$ km do not significantly affect our conclusions. \item Annihilation: Dark matter particles annihilate via $X + X \rightarrow \nu + \nu$ \cite{Arguelles:2019ouk}, with thermally-averaged cross section $\langle \sigma v \rangle$ a constant in $v$, i.e. s-wave annihilation. \end{enumerate} Photons or charged leptons would generically accompany neutrino emission, but we do not consider potential observables related to these.
+The general scenarios are \begin{enumerate} \item Decay: Examples include a heavy right-handed neutrino, $\nu_{\rm R}$, which can decay into a tau neutrino plus a Higgs \cite{Boyle:2018tzc,Anchordoqui:2018ucj}, or a decaying gravitino \cite{Covi:2008jy}.
+We follow most studies in remaining agnostic to the particular model, considering the dark matter particle to have decay time $\tau_{\chi}$. \item Annihilation: Dark matter particles annihilate via $X + X \rightarrow \nu + \nu$ (see review \cite{Arguelles:2019ouk}), with thermally-averaged cross section $\langle \sigma v \rangle$ a constant in $v$, i.e. s-wave annihilation. \end{enumerate} We assume that there is either a direct decay to neutrinos (as in the above examples) or that any decay chain occurs quickly enough that we can reasonably approximate the neutrino source as the decay location.
+Our numerical results in \sref{sec:propagation} suggest that variations of $\lesssim 100$ km do not significantly affect our conclusions.
+A longer-lived mediator would affect our results by reducing the number of neutrinos detected for given dark matter parameters, a point we return to in \sref{sec:conclusion}.

+Photons or charged leptons would generically accompany neutrino emission, but we do not consider potential observables related to these.
 We consider a spin-independent DM-nucleon cross section $\sigma_{\chi N}$ which scales as $A^4$, and in the case of decay, we take $m_{\chi}, \tau_{\chi}, \sigma_{\chi N}$ as independent free parameters, while for annihilation these are $m_{\chi}, \langle \sigma v \rangle, \sigma_{\chi N}$.
 We do not restrict ourselves to the assumption that dark matter was produced thermally in the early universe, as non-thermal relics evade the unitarity bound that would otherwise preclude $m_{\chi} \gtrsim 10^5$ GeV \cite{Griest:1989wd}.

 We now describe the process of dark matter capture within Earth.
 First, we estimate annihilation and decay rates from the number density and distribution of dark matter particles within Earth.
 As Earth's galactic orbit passes through dark matter of density $\rho \simeq 0.3$ GeV/cm$^3$ at $v \approx 220$ km/s, particles fall into Earth's potential well and lose energy via collisions with nuclei, becoming trapped with $v < v_{\rm esc}$ (see \cite{Acevedo:2020gro} for a recent calculation).
 The captured particles thermalize on a timescale much shorter than the age of Earth, and settle into an equilibrium distribution which we represent in terms of the number density as